 The problem of extracting the current situation out of the observations can be broken down into the three stages of perception, inference and prediction, see Figure 4-15.
 At the first step the raw observational data has to be consolidated.
 Filtering and aggregation allows to reduce the volume and to prevent information overload by improving the noise to information ratio.
-The process of perception may include mapping between formats and tagging with meta-information like time-stamps, observational events that are further analyzed in the next step of inference.
+The process of perception may include mapping between formats and tagging with meta-information like time-stamps, observation point identifier, precision etc. The result of the basic perception process is consolidated situational events that are further analyzed in the next step of inference.
 Those events are correlated and lead to an understanding of a given situation.
 The situation is then assessed in order to derive a prognosis on what is going to happen next.
 This information is input into the decision making process in order to take actions.